Why Doctors Can't Agree About Chronic Lyme Disease

 How Is Lyme Disease Diagnosed and Treated?

-Linda Williams, MD, a board-certified psychiatrist, further told POPSUGAR that she believes there are long-term functional impairments when patients don't get the proper treatment early on.
+Linda Williams, MD, a board-certified psychiatrist, tells POPSUGAR that she believes there are long-term functional impairments when patients don't get the proper treatment early on.
 She's been a member of ILADS since 2004 and was the first physician in Washington State to be trained in, and treat patients with, tick-borne illness under the ILADS guidelines.
 (She noted that ILADS offers a daylong course in Lyme fundamentals, though her training is ongoing through scientific seminars, and she's trained under physicians who have treated Lyme for 10 years or more.)

 What Is Chronic Lyme Disease?